All Episodes

 That's not what this is about.

-And then Comey says, Yeah, I took full advantage of the chaos there, something I'd never do in the Obama or Bush years.
+And then Comey says, I took full advantage of the chaos there, something I'd never do in the Obama or Bush years.

-Yeah, and I sent my guys in.
+And I sent my guys in.

-And so what is really sad is you have a 33-year vet, combat veteran, war hero, Lieutenant General Flynn, and okay, he admits to at one point something that the FBI didn't think he did.
+And so what is really sad is you have a 33-year vet, combat veteran, war hero, Lieutenant General Flynn.

-Which, by the way, is the to me, that law is the dumbest law ever.
+He admits to lying to the FBI, which, by the way, is the to me, that law is the dumbest law ever.

 And here's why.

-Because I think instinctively, even again, most Americans are able to bifurcate between this upper echelon and the rank and file special agents that are amazing people that do a great job, and they're part of the premier law enforcement agency in the world.
+Because I think instinctively, even again, most Americans are able to bifurcate between this upper echelon and the rank and file special agents that are amazing people that do a great job and they're part of the premier law enforcement agency in the world.

 They just are.

-I think there's a natural instinctive desire.
+I think there's a natural, instinctive desire.

-If an FBI person comes to your house and says, I'd like to talk to you, I'd like to ask you questions about this, this, or this, and assuming you didn't do anything wrong, and all you want to do is help the FBI because, well, whatever they're working on, you want to be a good citizen, you just like you'd want to help the police.
+If an FBI person comes to your house and says, I'd like to talk to you, I'd like to ask you questions about this, this, or this, and assuming you didn't do anything wrong.

-And it turns out that if you lie to the FBI, or let's say you didn't remember something perfectly, and they determine, not you, whoever that person happens to be, is it a good person or not a good person?
+And it turns out that if you lie to the FBI, let's say you didn't remember something perfectly, and they determine, not you, whoever that person happens to be, is it a good person or not a good person?

-Sometimes you go to the store, you get a good person, nice person, helpful person, and then you get the person that, you know, doesn't want to help anybody and has their own agenda.
+Sometimes you go to the store, you had a good person, nice person, helpful person, and then you get the person that, you know, doesn't want to help anybody and has their own agenda.

 Anyway, so they found no collusion, no conspiracy, all these things.

-So what happened when Comey bragged that, oh yeah, I sent my guys in.
+So what happened when Comey bragged that, oh, yeah, I sent my guys in.

-They had already known, remember, he was surveilled.
+They had already known.

 He was unmasked.